HandBrake GPU Acceleration: Boost Your Encoding Speed Now!

 Quality vs. Speed: Higher settings (HQ) yield larger file sizes and slower encoding, while lower settings (LQ) enable faster processing.

-Constant Quality (CQ): A value between 19-21 is ideal for DVD ripping; avoid exceeding 22 RF.
+Constant Quality (CQ): A value between 19-21 is ideal for video converting; avoid exceeding 22 RF.

 Framerate: Select "Same as source" to maintain consistency.